rkirkendall/ac130-health/DOCKER.md

 This will:
 - Start MongoDB on port 27017
 - Create a persistent volume for MongoDB data
-- Build and start the MCP server
+- Build and start the web app at http://localhost:3001
 - Create database indexes automatically

 ### 2. Stop All Services